Greece: The Cycladic Islands of Naxos and Amorgos

 When to go?

-The best months to walk: April, May, September, October
+The best months to walk: April, May and September

 April is the beginning of our season on these islands, and it extends to the end of October (warm seas, normally calm weather), but remember July and August can be searingly hot.
-The locals say May is the best for the flowers, while we fancy a late October break when you really need one…. note though that before May you have to transfer via Athens, as Santorini and Mykonos close to international flights.
+The locals say May is the best for the flowers, while we fancy a late October break when you really need one (although the islands are beginning to close down for the winter so can be very quiet, with a limited choice of restaurants and other facilities).
+Please note though that before May you have to transfer via Athens, as Santorini and Mykonos close to international flights.
 In the summer months the heat may dictate that you may spend more time on the beach than on the trails, but you should be able to get some walking in, if you take care (hats/sunscreen etc).
 Naxos is also available in March but this cannot be combined with Amorgos as the ferry service renders it impossible.

 Temperature and rainfall chart for Naxos